pinpie/pinpie/readme.md

 # Disadvantages
  - Not an end-user product

 # Advantages
  - Lightweight
  - Tags: chunks, snippets, constants and static files
  - File-based content storage
-    - Edit your content using your favorite IDE or text editor with all that highlighting, autoformating, autosaving autouploading features and familiar hotkeys
+    - Edit your content using your favorite IDE or text editor with all that highlighting, autoformating, autosaving, autouploading features and familiar hotkeys
     - Full debug support including exact line numbers and IDE code execution controls
     - Accelerators support provides lightspeed response time
     - Version control systems friendly &mdash; you can have versions of all your content to be safe and protected against loosing something while editing